morgen-peschke/mock4s/README.md

 ### Schema

-The schema for `Settings` isn't really conductive to a readable JSON schema, and writing a BNF grammar would involve duplicating a bunch of JSON grammar, so this schema will be presented in a hybrid format based on BNF.
+The schema for `Settings` isn't really conductive to a readable JSON5 schema, and writing a BNF grammar would involve duplicating a bunch of JSON grammar, so this schema will be presented in a hybrid format based on BNF.

 #### Conventions